midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 ### Contract Kernel (CK)

 In this scheme, contracts and private oracles are not treated as application code; instead both are assumed to have a serializable executable representation.
 Rather than being stored in the web page, all contracts and private oracles reside in a single datastore guarded by a process, the contract kernel, dedicated to receiving, authorizing, and processing requests to use them.

-This option preserves privacy because the private transcript produced by execution never leaves the contract kernel.
-Likewise, intercontract calls never leave the kernel.
-Instead, kernel calls return proofs and execution results for all intermediate calls.
+Applications install contracts in the kernel and specify an *access policy*.
+The access control policy is used to control which other applications can access an installed contract.

 **Pros**:

-1. Inter-contract calls are reliable and have a clear semantics
+1. Inter-contract calls are reliable
+2. Inter-contract calls have a clear semantics
-2. Inter-contract calls are fast
+3. Inter-contract calls are fast
+4. Inter-contract calls are traceable
-3. All private data resides in one location, making it easy to export and inspect, create GUI for inspecting
+5. All private data resides in one location, making it easy to export and inspect, create GUI for inspecting
-4. Cleanly maps to TEE
+6. Contract kernel maps cleanly to a single TEE
-5. Reduced trusted computing base, all data is guaranteed to be encrypted
+7. Reduced trusted computing base, all data is guaranteed to be encrypted
-6. Inter-contract calls have a coherent trace
-7. Structures the system such it can be extended to use remote private computing servers
+8. Structures the system such it can be extended to use remote private computing servers

 **Cons**: